Ten Behaviors Successful B2B Companies Use to Accelerate Growth

 - Sales reps are trained on how to sell value/differentiation and how to capture premium pricing opportunities

-- The have strong data analytics to understand and monitor pricing deviations, full cost to serve, and pocket margins
+- They have strong data analytics to understand and monitor pricing deviations, the full cost to serve, and pocket margins

 - They use pricing tools to help reps understand price points that are winning/losing in the market

-- Where applicable, they have designed a pricing structure that separately captures value from each components of the company’s value proposition
+- Where applicable, they have designed a pricing structure that separately captures value from each component of the company’s value proposition

-- These companies closing connect sales incentives with pricing strategies—they only pay sales reps for the outcomes that matter for the company such as growing the total gross margin contributed by their customers
+- These companies closing connect sales incentives with pricing strategies—they only pay sales reps for the outcomes that matter to the company such as growing the total gross margin contributed by their customers

 9. Properly Design The Commercial Organization